melindapozna/smart-systems-project/README.md

 NPCs follow you and shoot bullets at you periodically.

 Trees spawn randomly, you can use them to hind behind.
-Golden objects are coins, blue objects are potions that heal you.
+You can collect healing potions to restore health and coins to increase your score.